 How Long Is Strange's Training?

-Again, in an interview with Digital Spy Director Scott Derickson gives us an indication of how much time passes during the film.
+Again, director Scott Derickson gives us an indication of how much time passes during the film.
 He explained:

 "The movie leads up to the present day, you know, and if you watch the timeline of the movie, from the time when Strange is blown through the Sanctum in the middle of the movie, the rest of the movie runs in real time."